openedx/tutor-contrib-aspects/README.rst

 please create new assets and make your changes there instead.
 You can copy an existing asset by editing the asset in Superset and selecting "Save As" to save it to a new name.

-Define you own superset assets
+Define your own superset assets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To programatically define custom superset assets there is a patch you can use with an